T

 beach

-A wide, sandy beach known for its vibrant sunsets, surf schools, and lively atmosphere.
+A wide, sandy beach known for its vibrant atmosphere, surf schools, and stylish beach clubs.
 It's a great spot for a morning stroll or to catch some waves.

 2. Midday